Our History・Main Activities

 In July 1988, the Annex was built to house an exhibition room, a library, and office.
 The Annex was donated by the late Prime Minister Yoshida Shigeru's Memorial Foundation.

 Also, in 2001, following the enforcement of the “Act on Access to Information Held by Administrative Organs” (Act on Access to Information), the Minister of Internal Affairs and Communications designated the Diplomatic Archives to be one of the facilities for the appropriate preservation and management of historical documents.

-Then in 2011, based on the “Public Archives and Records Management Act” (Japanese only), the Minister for Foreign Affairs designated it to be the facility to manage the specified historical public records and archives of the Ministry of Foreign Affairs.
+Then in 2011, based on the “Public Archives and Records Management Act” (Japanese text only), the Minister for Foreign Affairs designated it to be the facility to manage the specified historical public records and archives of the Ministry of Foreign Affairs.
 As a result, the Diplomatic Archives became an archive of public records on foreign policy and diplomacy possessing functions and roles, similar to those of the National Archives of Japan.

 1 Public Access for reading of the holdings

 The Diplomatic Archives opens to the public its holdings.
-Those who wish to read the holdings are allowed access its holdings, including the records of the Ministry of Foreign Affairs in the Main Building Reading Room, pursuant to the Rules for the Use of the Diplomatic Archives (Japanese only) and the Detailed Rules for the Use of the Diplomatic Archives (Japanese only).
+Those who wish to read the holdings are allowed access its holdings, including the records of the Ministry of Foreign Affairs in the Main Building Reading Room, pursuant to the Rules for the Use of the Diplomatic Archives (Japanese text only) and the Detailed Rules for the Use of the Diplomatic Archives (Japanese text only).

 2 Reference Service

 The Diplomatic Archives attends inquiries on its holdings and the diplomatic history of Japan to visitors and researchers in Japan and overseas from visitors and researchers in Japan and overseas.